NixOS/nix.dev/source/tutorials/working-with-local-files.md

 Even though file sets conceptually contain local files, these files are *never* added to the Nix store unless explicitly requested.
 Therefore you don't have to worry as much about accidentally copying secrets into the world-readable store.

-In this example, although we pretty-printed the home directory, no files were copied.
+In this example, although you pretty-printed the home directory, no files were copied.
 This is in contrast to coercion of paths to strings such as in `"${./.}"`, which copies the whole directory to the Nix store on evaluation.